Assessment of Student Learning

 Assessment is the practice of identifying student learning outcomes, measuring/observing student progress toward learning outcomes, and using that information to improve student learning.
 Student learning assessment occurs at the course, program, and institutional levels.

 For effective program assessment, programs and faculty systematically collect information about student learning, regularly discuss results, and use that information to guide decisions that affect teaching and learning in the curriculum and the student experience in the program.
 Assessment allows programs to examine key areas including curriculum design, instructional effectiveness, and student experience.
-For guidelines on developing your program assessment, see Assessment Resources.

 Assessment at WSU